junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 In the above snippet, I've taken a few shortcuts by `.expect`ing on various functions.
 In a real-world scenario, you would likely want to propagate these errors up the call stack, or handle them in a more graceful manner.
-The `id_to_entity_id` function is a helper function that constructs a unique entity ID from an integer ID and a type.
+The `id_to_entity_id` function is a helper function that constructs a unique entity ID from an integer ID and an entity type.

 The `Entity` constructor takes three arguments, the unique ID of the entity, a map of attributes, and a set of parent entities.
 The attributes map is used to store the properties of the entity that we defined in our schema.
-Parents are a more advanced feature I won't cover in this post, but they can be used to define hierarchal relationships between entities.
+Parents are a more advanced Cedar feature I won't cover in this post, but they can be used to define hierarchal relationships between entities.
 For example, a `Principal` entity could, for example, be either `UserPrincipal` or `MachinePrincipal`.

-In our schema we've defined User without any attributes, and as such, we're leaving an empty HashMap for the attributes, while Order receives a placedBy attribute that is a reference to a User entity.
-As Cedar has its own defined data types, it uses a [`RestrictedExpression`][docsrs-resexp] type to represent any legal values that can be stored inside either an attribute map or context.
+In our schema we've defined the User type without any attributes, and as such, we're leaving an empty HashMap for the attributes, while Order receives a placedBy attribute that is a reference to a User entity.
+As Cedar has its own defined data types, we build [`RestrictedExpression`][docsrs-resexp] objects. `RestrictedExpression` is used by Cedar to limit the values that can be used in the attributes map.
 In this case, we're using the `new_entity_uid` constructor to store a reference to another entity.

 We update our Cedar policies and schema to include the new PlaceOrder action.
 As placing an order does not affect any existing resource, we simply omit any details on the `resource` scope in the policy definition.